hetzneronline/community-content/README.md

 **Important note:**

-Unfortunately, there are currently not enough Community Managers to guaranty a timely review of your tutorials.
-We are already working on a solution and apologize for any delays.
+Unfortunately, there are currently not enough Community Managers to guarantee a timely review of your tutorials.
+We are already working on a solution and we apologize for any delays.

 ## Writing and Testing your Content